 In FY 2014, the agency had a significant increase in referrals, both to general VR, as well as transition services.
 The increased number of transition youth in particular affects the cost per client because of the high current costs paid by the administration for post-secondary education and the number of transition applicants that require updated evaluations (changes to IDEA has resulted in schools in the District not being required to update evaluations for students with disabilities once they enter the special education system.
 Therefore many referrals from the school system have evaluations that do not reflect the applicant's current functioning).
 While the referrals have not continued to increase, the rate has remained stable at a rate approximately 65% higher than the referrals received in FY 2012.
 In addition, the agency has seen a significant increase in the cost of providing assistive technology services, particularly to consumers who are blind.
-Consistent with the recommendations from the CSNA completed in 2014, the administration has increased outreach and is providing more services to people who are blind.
+Consistent with the recommendations from the CSNAs completed in 2014 and, the administration has increased outreach and is providing more services to people who are blind.
 In addition, with the new requirements under WIOA, to reserve 15% of the grant funds and expend this exclusively on pre-employment transition services for students with disabilities has created additional budget pressure.
 In FY 2014, the agency began expanding outreach to transition students, with a goal of beginning to work with students in their final two years of school.
 However, this work consisted primarily in planning for post-secondary services.
 The agency is now providing services to students in school.
-The expected cost of this is approximately \$1.5 million, as the agency already had assigned VR counselors who were providing some pre-employment transition services.
+The expected cost of this is approximately \$1.9 million, as the agency already had assigned VR counselors who were providing some pre-employment transition services.
 Fortunately, the agency has received an increased local fund allocation in FY 2016 of \$1.75 million to reduce the budget pressure created by the new requirement to provide pre-employment transition services.
 Based on the increased outreach and the continued high rate of referrals, we anticipate serving approximately 8400 in FY 2016.
 There are currently approximately 4600 current, active VR cases.
-From 2012 through 2014, the agency saw consistent increases in new referrals, with a leveling off in 2015.
-(Referrals in 2012 approximately 2300; 2013 - app.
+From 2012 through 2014, the agency saw consistent increases in new referrals, with a leveling off in 2015. (referrals in 2012 approximately 2300; 2013 - app.
 3100; 2014 - app.
 4000; 2015 - app.
 3800).
 We expect that this higher rate will continue in 2016.
 The following chart shows the estimated number of individuals to be served in the state fiscal year 2016 by priority category and the estimated number of successful employment outcomes (Status 26 closures).
 In addition, even if the agency is required to impose a waiting list for services, we will still be required to reserve and expend funds for pre-employment transition services, as these services are required to be provided to students with disabilities who are eligible or potentially eligible for VR services.
 Therefore, this service would continue regardless of the VR status of individual students.

-Number to be Served Employment Outcomes (Status 26 Closures) Projected Cost of Services
+Number to be Served Employment Outcomes (Status 26 Closures)

-Priority Category I 4950 (clients served) 400 (successful outcomes) - \$11,167,200 Priority Category II 3110 (clients served) 250 (successful outcomes) - \$6,863,770 Priority Category III 340 (clients serviced) 25 (successful outcomes) - \$426,020 Total Costs
+Priority Category I 4,302 (clients served) 373 (successful outcomes) - \$1,614,790.33

+Priority Category II 2,092 (clients served) 199 (successful outcomes) - \$675,531.16

+Priority Category III and IV 158 (clients serviced) 18 (successful outcomes) - \$154,896.76

-Total 26 Closures 9000 (clients served) 675 (successful outcomes) -\$18,456,990 served with who will exit without employment after receiving services 1 4,950 400 285 07/01/2016 - 06/30/2017 \$11,167,200 2 3,110 250 170 07/01/2016 - 06/30/2017 \$6,863,770 3 340 25 20 07/01/2016 - 06/30/2017 \$426, 020
+Total Costs Total 26 Closures 6,552 (clients served) 590 (successful outcomes) \$2,445,218.25